davorbadrov/old-davorbadrov.github.io/content/blog/avoid-global-node-modules.md

 +++

 I suggest avoiding project related global dependencies and installing everything you need for a project as main or dev dependencies.
-Sometimes you just want to hack something up and you do a `npm i -g ...` and start coding without thinking about the consequences.
+Sometimes you just want to hack something up and you do a `npm i -g [package-name]` and start coding without thinking about the consequences.
 For example my team used a globally installed `sequelize-cli` which later cause problems due to different versions being installed accross the team.
 It can cause problems for your personal projects too, if you have one project using `sequelize` 3.x and one using `sequelize` 4.x and you're in a bad spot, now you have to think about managing the issue which adds unneeded and avoidable overhead.

 In my opinion the main reasons to avoid global dependencies are: